Assessment and reporting

 Reporting student progress

-Student-led conferences are held twice each year (mid and end) to report achievements, challenges and future learning intentions, with records kept to track progress.
-Such conferences include the student, a parent and the home-room teacher.
+Student-led reporting sessions are held twice each year (mid and end) to report achievements, challenges and future learning intentions, with records kept to track progress.
+Such conferences include the student, parents or care givers, and the home-room teacher.